 - historical reference records.

-The personal papers collections include those of Dame Rosemary Murray, the College’s first President and other early Fellows, as well as those who, though not members of the College, have had significant links with us.
+Our personal papers collections include those of Dame Rosemary Murray, the College’s first President, and other early Fellows as well as those who, though not members of the College, have had significant links with us.

 Copying and Publication

 Material from the archives may be copied provided that: